icebear5h/robust-data-sorter/README.md

 In both cases, the result is a unified internal message shape with the same fields, so the downstream worker does not care whether the log came from JSON or a text upload.

 After constructing this message, the Ingest Lambda serializes it as JSON and sends it as the body of a message to an SQS queue.
 It then immediately returns an HTTP 202 Accepted response to the client.
-The problem statement does not specify a required response body, so the minimal safe choice is a small JSON object such as { "status": "accepted" }.
-Returning tenant\_id and log\_id in the response would be convenient but is not required by the spec.
+The problem statement does not specify a required response body, so we return { "status": "accepted", tenantId: tenant\_id, logId: log\_id },

 The key property is that this endpoint is non-blocking.
 It does not perform heavy processing and does not write to the NoSQL database.
 All heavy work and all storage operations are delegated to the worker through SQS.
 This design allows the endpoint to handle the “Flood” scenario of high request volume because each request only does lightweight validation, normalization, and a single SQS send before returning 202\.